Sonnet 316

 Love visits not by beauty’s wain alone,

-How love arrives is often never clear,
+How love arrives is often rarely clear,

 © Loubert S Suddaby.
 All Rights Reserved.